syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Animation.md

 ### FadeIn

-The following example shows, how to enable the FadeIn animation.
+The following example shows how to enable the FadeIn animation.

 {% tabs %}